Srikail Gas Field

 Srikail Gas Field (শ্রীকাইল গ্যাসক্ষেত্র) is a natural gas field located in Comilla, Bangladesh.
 It is controlled by Bangladesh Petroleum Exploration and Production Company Limited (BAPEX).

 Location

 Srikail gas field is located in Srikail village of Shrikail union, Muradnagar Upazila, Comilla district, Chittagong Division.
 It is 7 km away from the Bangura gas field and lies in the same landscape, and these two fielde are spread over an area of 140 km2.

 Production

 BAPEX announced the discovery of the Srikail gas field in 2004, but the service could not continue due to faulty excavation; later in 2012, the well was excavated again.
 From May 5, to June 30, 2012, the gas was found at a depth of 3,218 meters.

 It is a medium-sized gas field.
-According to BAPEX, the total gas reserves in this field is 300 billion cubic feet (BCF).
-Currently, the gas field is lifting 41-44 million cubic feet of gas per day by its two wells and providing them to the national grid.
+According to BAPEX, the field holds 300 billion cubic feet (BCF) of gas reserves.
+Currently, the gas field is producing 41-44 million cubic feet of gas per day from its two wells and providing it to the national grid.